jnfire/pdf-to-google-forms/docs/USAGE.md

 ### ✨ Key Features
 - **Dual Mode**: Creates both self-grading quizzes with correct answers and simple surveys.
+- **Automatic Title Extraction**: Automatically extracts the form title from the PDF content, which can be overridden with a command-line argument.
 - **Configurable Extractor**: Uses a `config.json` file to define extraction patterns, allowing you to adapt the script to different PDF formats without changing the code.
 - **Full Automation**: Reads the PDFs, creates the form, configures it, and adds all the questions automatically.
 - **Secure Authentication**: Uses Google's OAuth 2.0 authentication flow for secure access management.